Best handheld games consoles in 2024

 Reasons to avoid

-You want something cheaper than a gaming laptop: Even the top-end Steam Deck is far cheaper than a similar-spec gaming laptop, making it a more accessible and affordable way to get into portable PC gaming.
+✅ You want something cheaper than a gaming laptop: Even the top-end Steam Deck OLED comes in cheaper than most gaming laptops, making it a more accessible and affordable way to get into portable PC gaming.

-You want something more compact: The sheer size of the Steam Deck can make it annoying to lug around.
-Consider an alternative like the Nintendo Switch Lite if you want something much smaller.
+❌ You want something more compact: The sheer size of the Steam Deck OLED can make it annoying to lug around.
+Consider an alternative like the Nintendo Switch OLED if you want something much smaller with a similarly good display.

 A powerful, portable gaming PC that can fit in your pocket is certainly an attractive proposition.
-While it can't really fit in your pocket thanks to its absolutely gigantic size, the Steam Deck does offer all of the power of a gaming laptop in a much smaller package.
-With its surprisingly modest starting price of $399 / £349 for the most basic model the Steam Deck packs in an awful lot of high-end hardware for your money.
+While it can't really fit in your pocket thanks to its absolutely gigantic size, the Steam Deck OLED does offer all of the power of a respectable gaming laptop in a much smaller package.

-Valve's first foray into the handheld hardware market isn't entirely perfect though, as our testing found that the battery life can struggle with more intensive titles.
-We found that a game like God of War really pushed the system to its limit, lasting just over an hour and a half while not plugged in.
+One of the other issues with Valve's handheld that was revealed in my testing was the fact that it battery life can really struggle with more intensive titles.
+I found that a game like God of War really pushed the system to its limit, lasting for just about two hours on standard settings while not plugged in.
 Given just how well many of the most demanding titles look and run on this device, though, this is a trade-off that we think is well worth making.

 The best handheld games console for retro gaming